-INLVIAN received approval to implement increasing the acquisition/rehabilitation of existing multifamily properties; in the 2008 - 2009 MTW Annual Plan.
+INLIVIAN received approval to increase the acquisition/rehabilitation of existing multi-family properties in the 2008 - 2009 MTW Annual Plan.
 Implementation began in FY 2009.
-In FY 2012, INLIVIAN received approval to expand this initiative to acquire and rehabilitate existing multifamily properties in mixed-income communities.
+In FY 2012, INLIVIAN received approval to expand this initiative to acquire and rehabilitate existing multi-family properties in mixed-income communities.

-INLIVIAN is anticipating the purchase of expiring tax credit units that are co-located with market rate units.
-INLIVIAN has had success in the past acquiring and rehabilitating properties that were at the end of the tax credit compliance period but still had the extended use agreement in place.
-After acquisition, the properties will be rehabilitated.
-First Ward Place, INLIVIAN's first Hope VI, is a twophase project containing 283 total units with RAD, tax credit and unrestricted market units.
-The property is in a high opportunity area and preservation of income restricted units is a high priority.
-In 2020, INLIVIAN was successful in its attempts to purchase the asset and all member interests, becoming the sole member of the owner entity.
-INLIVIAN through HDP, its non-profit subsidiary is now planning to recapitalize the asset in two phases, the first phase will be recapitalized in 20221 with a if we are successful award of in an application for 9% tax credits, commercial debt and housing trust fund money.
-The disproportionate mix of affordable to market rate and the lack of rental income needed to stay current in the market with amenities have caused the market rate units to become "Naturally Occurring Affordable Housing" or "NOAHs".
-Therefore, renovation is necessary to upgrade this site to a class B. Demand outweighs the supply, creating higher than average demand and limiting opportunities for acquisitions in the Charlotte Market, however, INLIVIAN will continue to seek opportunities.
+INLIVIAN is anticipating the purchase of expiring tax credit units that are co-located with marketrate units.
+INLIVIAN successfully acquired and rehabilitated properties at the end of the tax credit compliance period but still had the extended use agreement in place.
+After the acquisition, the properties will be rehabilitated.
+First Ward Place, INLIVIAN's first Hope VI, is a two-phase project containing 283 total units with RAD, tax credit, and unrestricted market units.
+The property is in a high-opportunity area, and preserving income-restricted units is a high priority.
+In 2020, INLIVIAN successfully attempted to purchase the asset and all member interests, becoming the sole member of the owner entity.
+INLIVIAN, through HDP, its non-profit subsidiary, is planning to recapitalize the asset in two phases; the first phase will be recapitalized in 2022 with 9% tax credits, commercial debt, and housing trust fund money.
+The disproportionate mix of affordable to market-rate apartments and the lack of rental income needed to stay current in the market with amenities have caused the market-rate units to become Naturally Occurring Affordable Housing or NOAH.
+Therefore, renovation is necessary to upgrade this site to a class B. Demand outweighs the supply, creating higher-than-average demand and limiting opportunities for acquisitions in the Charlotte Market.
+However, INLIVIAN will continue to seek opportunities.
 Individuals who reside within the acquired properties will be processed as necessary in accordance with applicable relocation policies.

-There are no planned non-significant changes to this activity for FY2024.
+There are no planned non-significant changes to this activity for FY2025.